 Wheelchair Bodybuilding

-Wheelchair bodybuilding follows similar judging criteria as Men’s open bodybuilding, focusing on muscle size, definition, symmetry, and balance.
-However, the evaluation is limited to the upper body, and competitors must demonstrate their posing skills while seated in a wheelchair.
+Wheelchair bodybuilding follows similar judging criteria as Men’s open bodybuilding.
+It focuses on muscle size, definition, symmetry, and balance.
+However, the evaluation is limited to the upper body.
+Competitors must demonstrate their posing skills while seated in a wheelchair.

 Women’s Bodybuilding

-Women’s bodybuilding competitors are judged based on muscle size, definition, symmetry, and overall balance, similar to men’s bodybuilding.
+Women’s bodybuilding competitors are judged based on muscle size, definition, symmetry, and overall balance.
+This is similar to men’s bodybuilding.

 Women’s Physique

-The Women’s Physique division focuses on a balanced and aesthetic muscular development, combining elements of both bodybuilding and figure.
+The Women’s Physique division focuses on balanced and aesthetic muscular development.
+It combines elements of both bodybuilding and figure.

-Competitors are evaluated based on muscle size, definition, symmetry, and overall balance, with an emphasis on femininity and grace in their posing routines.
+Judges evaluate competitors based on muscle size, definition, symmetry, and overall balance.
+They emphasize femininity and grace in posing routines.

 Figure

-Figure competitors are judged based on their overall appearance, focusing on a fit, symmetrical, and aesthetically pleasing physique.
+Figure competitors are judged based on their overall appearance.
+Judges focus on a fit, symmetrical, and aesthetically pleasing physique.

 Muscularity is important, but the emphasis is on proportion and balance rather than sheer size.
 Competitors wear two-piece suits and perform quarter turns to display their physiques from all angles.